 13. Fremont Canyon

 Tucked between Alcova and Pathfinder reservoirs near Alcova, Fremont Canyon’s sheer rock walls tower above the clear waters.
-Launch your boat, kayak or stand-up paddleboard to examine 2 billion years of geologic history in the canyon’s walls.
+Launch your boat, kayak or stand-up paddleboard for the purpose of examining 2 billion years of geologic history in the canyon’s walls while experiencing all the canyon has to offer.

 14. Flaming Gorge National Recreation Area